Amputations and Partial Amputations

 Even partial amputations, such as the loss of part of a leg, arm, hand, finger, foot or toe, are serious injuries that will change a person's life forever.
 It takes time to learn how to live, and function, with a missing or partially missing limb.

 Every year thousands of people undergo amputations in the United States.
 The causes include: diabetes, gangrene, cancer and infections, but also traumatic injuries from motor vehicle accidents and from accidents while operating factory machinery, farm equipment, chain saws, and similar equipment.
 Sometimes clothing gets draw into the "nip point" of machinery, dragging an arm or leg or hand or foot into the machine.
 Sometimes the designer of the machine did not design a properly placed "kill switch".

 Most accidents causing an amputation happen at work.
-Workers are sometimes forced to operate or work near dangerous machinery.
+As any Syracuse amputation lawyer knows, workers here – and everywhere really -- are sometimes forced to operate or work near dangerous machinery.
 Accidents causing amputations can usually be avoided with proper workplace rules, proper instructions and warnings on machinery, safe design of machinery, and proper workplace supervision.
 Too often safety rules are ignored.